Help Center/ Migration Center/ Service Overview/ Notes and Constraints

 Shared file systems

-MgC cannot migrate files from shared file systems such as NFS or CIFS, or from NAS devices.
+MgC cannot migrate files from shared file systems such as Network File System (NFS) or Common Internet File System (CIFS), or from Network Attached Storage (NAS) devices.

 Applications bound to hardware